The Online Experience

 Browser checks should be conducted when using the following MTSU systems:

-- PipelineMT - Students register for classes, pay fees, check email, keep a calendar and access personal data at the MTSU online portal.
+- PipelineMT - Students register for classes, pay fees, check email, keep a calendar and access personal data via this online portal.
 The browser check may be conducted at the login site by selecting the Quick Links and Supported Browser links.
 Free Technology Tutorials on internet basics and systems are also available at GCF LearnFree.org.

 Does the institution have discount programs for purchasing computer hardware and/or software for online students?

 The Dell College Store provides information on student discounts for computers.
 MTSU's academic system has many software programs available for student use.
-The University participates in the Microsoft Imagine Academy which allows students access to several Microsoft products.
 Students register using their MTSU email account.

 Can I participate on my mobile devices?

-Online courses may be taken on advanced mobile devices (iOS and Android) using the D2L Pulse app.
+Online courses can be accessed on advanced mobile devices (iOS and Android) using the D2L Pulse app.